-Will Corona Virus trigger the drop in rents for the first time?
+Will Corona Virus trigger a drop in rent for the first time?
 The clouds of doubt arise since the day it broke out in New York.
 New changes in social life brought fresh chapters of trouble for the denizens.
-Unemployment is rising as lockdown has brought the wheel to a standstill.
-Renters have ceased to pay rent or doing partial payments which has caused financial pressure on landlords.
+Unemployment is rising as the lockdown has brought the wheel to a standstill.
+Renters have ceased to pay rent or do partial payments which has caused financial pressure on landlords.

 Despite all the odds, it hasn’t resulted in lower asking rents.

 In this need of the hour, federal schemes of aid may help renters in paying debt such as CARES ACT but there is no relief for them in the shape of reduced rents.